knopmickael/knopmickael/README.md

 <h1>Greetings stranger, welcome to my bio &#10024;</h1>
 <p>&#129490; I’m 23yo from Cachoeira do Sul – RS - Brazil.</p>
 <p>Graduated in Information Systems, I current work with web development (but already made a little bit of everything).</p>
-<p>As people, I always dedicate myself a to every project and experience that I can get envolved and ever try to extract the disponible resources untill is possible.</p>
+<p>As people, I always dedicate myself a to every project and experience that I can get envolved and ever try to extract the disponible resources.</p>
 <a href="https://knopmickael.neosapience.com.br" target="_blank">&#127760; You can visit my website here!</a>
 <hr/>
 <p>&#128051; My favorite technologies / stacks are:</p>